-Prosecutors told the jury that Tensing wasn't being pulled by the car and didn't need to fire the single shot at Dubose's head.
+Prosecutors told the jury that Tensing wasn’t being pulled by the car and didn’t need to fire the single shot at the head of DuBose.

 After the mistrial, Prosecuting Attorney Joe Deters said he will make a decision on whether to retry the case by November 28.

 “We’re going to look at what we did in this trial and make an assessment … as to whether or not we have a probability of success at trial,” he told reporters outside the courtroom.

 He added, “I still think it’s murder and I think that we proved it.”

 Much of the July 2015 incident was recorded on the now former officer’s body camera.